kicaal/kilian-hackaton-adevinta/README.md

 ## About

+OPEN AI API is very slow, sorry for the inconvenience

 This application is specialized in that through the OPEN AI API

 - Generates a job offer based on basic parameters.